 Edinburgh, London & Online Psychotherapist, Psychologist, Coach and Philosophical Counsellor

-As I came of age, despite being a pacifist, compulsory conscription meant that I was forced to serve in the army.
-As a result of political circumstances, soon after I was sent to a war zone, which unfortunately resulted in me returning to civilian life traumatised with anxiety and stress.
-From this point onwards I had to face another battle; to heal myself.
-This battle turned into a journey of healing and soul searching.
-A journey that took me to many different places, as I travelled around the world to meet and learn from inspirational healers and teachers from various healing and spiritual practices such as yoga, meditation and homeopathy.
+As I came of age, I embarked into a journey (…which is ongoing and always deepening) of healing my childhood trauma and intense soul searching .
+A journey that took me to many different places, as I travelled around the world to meet and learn from inspirational healers and teachers from various healing and spiritual practices such as yoga, meditation and plant medicine.
 Healing myself proved to be a source of inspiration to use my knowledge to help others on their healing journeys.
-This led me to pursue formal academic education in psychology, psychotherapy and most importantly in philosophy, which I consider as the main practice that can help humans flourish.
+This led me to pursue formal academic education in psychology, psychotherapy, meditation, philosophy and a wealth of other healing and flourishing practices.

 My education has been extensive and pluralistic, as over the years I have aspired to study the a wide range of healing and flourishing disciplines and practices.
 I have undertaken undergraduate studies in Psychology (BSc Hons), post-graduate studies in Autism (pgDip) and in Counselling and Psychotherapy (PgDip/MSc), while currently I am studying towards a doctorate in Counselling Psychology (Dpsych).
 I have also completed further training and certification in a wide range of Psychotherapies such as: Person-Centred Counselling and Psychotherapy (PCT), Emotion-Focused Therapy (EFT), Integrative Somatic Psychotherapy, Cognitive-Behavioural Therapy (CBT), Contemplative Psychotherapy (Mindfulness), Acceptance and Commitment Therapy (ACT), Compassion-Focused Therapy (CFT) , Dialectical Behaviour Therapy (DBT), and Comprehensive Resource Model for Complex Trauma and PTSD (CRM).
 Additionally, I have achieved certification in Philosophical Counselling, by the American Philosophical Practitioners Association.
 For me, education is an ongoing endeavour, as I am committed to growing as a healer and facilitator of change by attending continuing professional development seminars and workshops and staying informed about recent developments and research in psychology, psychotherapy, philosophy and contemplative practices.